 U.S.-Bahrain Free Trade Agreement

 On August 1, 2006, President Bush issued a proclamation making official the U.S.-Bahrain Free Trade Agreement, opening the way for tariff-free bilateral trade in all industrial and consumer goods and creating new opportunities for trade in services and agricultural goods.
 The agreement eliminated duties on all consumer and industrial products and 81 percent of U.S. agricultural exports.
 This FTA is particularly beneficial to U.S. exports of aircraft, machinery, pharmaceuticals, and agricultural products.
-Two-way trade between the United States and Bahrain was over $2.1 billion in 2021.
-U.S. goods exports was over $934 million, including vehicles, machinery, aircraft, toys and other manufactured products.
+Two-way trade between the United States and Bahrain was over $2.84 billion in 2022.

 U.S.-Morocco Free Trade Agreement